merenlab/anvio/anvio/docs/programs/anvi-gen-fixation-index-matrix.md

 anvi-gen-fixation-index-matrix --variability-profile %(variability-profile)s \
                                --output-file my_matrix.txt
 {{ codestop }}

-This will use the information in your variablity profile to generate the fixation index for each of the samples, and store the results in a %(fixation-index-matrix)s named `my_matrix.txt`.
+This will use the information in your %() to generate the fixation index for each of the pairwise sample comparisons, and store the results in a %(fixation-index-matrix)s named `my_matrix.txt`.

 ### Input 2: Anvi'o databases